How Far Should Chairs Be From a Fire Pit? Seating Guide + Safety Tips | Unilock

 Now that we’ve covered the different types of outdoor seating you can invest in, it’s time to put the spotlight on your fire pit options.

-Wood burning fire pits are the ideal choice for homeowners who are looking for a traditional aesthetic.
-You can use dry, seasoned wood and the heat from the fire can be easily controlled by adjusting the amount of wood used, allowing for a safe and enjoyable experience.
+Wood-burning fire pits are the ideal choice for homeowners who are looking for a traditional aesthetic.
+You can use dry, seasoned wood, and the heat from the fire can be easily controlled by adjusting the amount of wood used, allowing for a safe and enjoyable experience.

 Transform your outdoor space with Unilock.
 Explore our fire pits!